Program Director: Remwil Tornalejo

 · Graduate is qualified for studies on the doctoral level

-The MA-R degree is offered in the following majors:
+The MA-R degree is offered in the following areas of concentration:

 At the beginning of the student’s coursework, the department chairperson and program director will meet with the student to plan a program of study that will be implemented by the program director.